MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 Historically, on Infiniband clusters, Open MPI was built with the openib BTL support, enabled when Open MPI is configured --with-verbs.
 The openib BTL became deprecated in favor of the Unified Communication X (UCX) PML.
 Hence, the current documentation shows some guidelines on how to install a CUDA-Aware Open MPI library with UCX.
 Note that all the examples used in this document were run on juliet supercomputer.

 The building process includes two main steps:
-1. Building UCX with GPU support (+ some GPU specific module kernels)
+1. Building UCX with GPU support (+ some GPU-specific module kernels)
 2. Building OpenMPI with previously configured UCX

 ## Setting up and building UCX with GPU support

 ### GPU communication performance

-To obtain high communication performance on a Infiniband cluster, we first need to enable the GPUDirect RDMA technolog, before building UCX.
+To obtain high communication performance on a Infiniband cluster, we first need to enable the GPUDirect RDMA technology, before building UCX.
 Prior to CUDA 11.4, GPUDirect RDMA was enabled by installing the
 `nv_peer_memory` kernel developped by Mellanox.
 Starting with CUDA 11.4 there is a new kernel module called `nvidia-peermem` implemented by Nvidia.
 To note th\t `nv_peer_memory` became deprecated and should be replaced by `nvidia-peermem`.
 Please visit the [Nvidia website](https://docs.nvidia.com/cuda/gpudirect-rdma/) for more details.

 Additionally, to optimize the intra-node GPU communication latency, UCX should be build with the `gdrcopy` support.
 The last one is a library based on the GPUDirect RDMA features.
 A data transfer performed with `gdrcopy` is driven by the CPU, and is meant to reduce the communication latency.
-This is library is composed of a kernel module called `gdrdrv` and a API called `gdrapi`.
+This library is composed of a kernel module called `gdrdrv` and a API called `gdrapi`.

 Hence, before building UCX please make sure that both `nvidia-peermem` and `gdrdrv` kernel modules are installed and loaded.
 ```sh